-The Yellow Point Ecological Society is a registered non-profit (2017).
+The Yellow Point Ecological Society is a registered non-profit society, founded in 2017.

 Jain is an environmental professional with over 10 years experience in aquatic and terrestrial and resource management coupled with compliance and enforcement.
 Jain currently works in the private sector and previously worked for federal and provincial governments in fisheries and aquaculture, and parks.
 She has worked with governments, industry, stakeholders, First Nations, and NGOs to support conservation and compliance initiatives through public education and awareness, field monitoring, and implementation of regulatory requirements.
 Jain is a mountaineer and nature enthusiast who supports local conservation efforts and who believes in rewilding on a large scale and individual scale.

 Erik is a BC Forester in Training with Ecoforestry experience in BC, Finland, the US Pacific Northwest, and the Sierra Nevada Mountains and Redwoods of California.
 He was trained by the world renowned ecoforester Jerry Franklin.
 At the BC Ministry of Forests, his work involved assisting 10 Major Forest Companies with 30 different operations, BC Timber Sales and Woodlot Licenses implement the BC Forest Practices Code.
 Most recently he has been offering a 4Seasons Eco School to K – 12 students, providing eco tours of Wildwood to University students, and is involved with several watershed groups in the Cowichan Valley.

 Diane has lived in Yellow Point for over 40 years.
 She loves Yellow Point’s rural lifestyle, forests, wildlife and wetlands.
 She and her husband were commercial fishers, owner/operators of a salmon troller.
 They initiated the community action that created and preserved Yellow Point Park.
 She continues to endeavour to protect Yellow Point’s natural beauty and resources.